kathryn43621/MVC-todo-list/README.md

 # MVC-todo-list

-A To Do List using MVC framework
+A Simple To Do List App that is built using the MVC Architecture.
+It is also implemented with "authorization" for customisation.